chucklepie/GodotTileMapSceneGenerator/README.md

 1. Generate a Godot tilemap scene file (the tileset) from a given tilesheet graphic
 2. Creates tilemap data for a map supplied by a given CSV file or string data

+It is not created by or endorsed by Godot.
+Godot is in the name because it generated Godot scene files :)

 ## Quick Overview
 Assume you have the following graphic from world 1-1 of Mario